getify/You-Dont-Know-JS/up & going/ch1.md

 What does it mean to "program" or "write a program"?
 That's when you open up a text file and type a specific series of letters, numbers, and special characters (called operators).
 The rules for valid combinations of those characters is called a "computer language", such as JavaScript, much the same as English tells you how to spell words and how to create sentences with words and punctuation.

-In a computer language, a group of these words, numbers, and operators forms a statement, which is a set of instructions to the computer to perform some task.
+In a computer language, a group of these words, numbers, and operators is a statement, a set of instructions to the computer to perform some task.
 For example:

 ```js
 a = b * 2;